RS2002/CSI-BERT/README.md

 2. Experiment with the aforementioned methods.

 We would greatly appreciate it if you could share your own approach for resolving the bug with us.
 Your contributions are welcome and valuable to us.

+(Now we found that this problem occurs when the mask percentage is small.)